svroonland/zio-kinesis/README.md

 ### Unsupported features

 Features that are supported by `DynamicConsumer` but not by `Consumer`:
-* KPL record aggregation via Protobuf + subsequence number checkpointing
-  Users can manually deserialize records via Protobuf if desired.
-Kinesis streams has a at-least once model anyway, so the lack of subsequence number checkpointing does not break that.
 * DynamoDB lease table billing mode configuration
   This can be adjusted in AWS Console if desired or manually using the AWS DynamoDB SDK.
 * Some metrics